jportela/www-joaoportela/blog/2020/05/react-native-isolation-storybook-expo-workspaces.md

 ### Configure Storybook to support Expo modules

 Expo provides a Webpack configuration that makes it easy to import React Native modules in Storybook, through the `@expo/webpack-config` module.
-First install it:
+First, install it:

 ```bash
 # /packages/ui